MicrosoftDocs/nav-content/dynamics-nav-app/design-details-item-tracking-availability.md

     ms.author: edupont

 ---
-# Design Details: Item Tracking Availability
+# Design Details for Item Tracking Availability
 The **Item Tracking Lines** and **Item Tracking Summary** windows provide dynamic availability information for serial or lot numbers.
 The purpose of this is to increase transparency for users on outbound documents, such as sales orders, by showing them which serial numbers or how many units of a lot number are currently assigned on other open documents.
 This reduces uncertainty that is caused by double allocation and instills confidence in order processors that the item tracking numbers and dates that they are promising on unposted sales orders can be fulfilled.
 For more information, see [Design Details: Item Tracking Lines Window](design-details-item-tracking-lines-window.md).

  When you open the **Item Tracking Lines** window, availability data is retrieved from the **Item Ledger Entry** table and the **Reservation Entry** table, with no date filter.
 When you choose the **Serial No.** field or the **Lot No.** field, the **Item Tracking Summary** window opens and shows a summary of the item tracking information in the **Reservation Entry** table.
 The summary contains the following information about each serial or lot number on the item tracking line: